-Name: Year Group: Term: Date: contains suggest ed skills in the any accommodations you might need. e areas of understanding hearing loss, chnology use, strategies, this checklist to track the developme need assistance completing the checklist to track the development of the checklist the che nt of your self-ad cklist.
-The comple vocacy skills. eted checklist In complete.
-Once finished, you can use Talk with your teachers or parents if you will help you identify skills that you may Education and health care plan (EHCP).
-Understanding Hearing Loss Characteristics of hearing and hear I can Describe how the ear works.
+Name: Year Group: Term: Date: As a young deaf adult you will need this Self-Advocacy Skills Checklist accessing health professionals, hear accommodations and legal rights. contains suggeste ed skills in the ar eas of understanding hearing loss, this checklist to track the developme need assistance completing the checklist to track the development of the checklist the che nt of your self-ad cklist.
+The comple vocacy skills.
+Tal eted checklist, wi omplete.
+Once finished, you can use k with your teachers or parents if you ll help you identify skills that you may cation and health care plan (EHCP).
+Understanding Hearing Loss Characteristics of hearing and head I can Describe how the ear works.
 Describe common types of hearing Read an audiogram.
-Describe my hearing loss (type a Describe the cause of my hearing Describe basic communication im Develop and rehearse a script for ng loss. nd degree). g loss (if known). nplications of my • ormation and required accommodations.
+Describe my hearing loss (type as Describe the cause of my hearing Describe basic communication im Develop and rehearse a script for ng loss. nd degree). g loss (if known). nplications of my l • nation and required accommodations.
 Access to Health Care Profession I Understand what an audiologist of Know who my audiologist is.
-Know how to book an audiology of Can identify medical/ health supposed know how to book or reschedule does and what to appointment/ boo ort persons if nee k an appointn nent alongside my parents.
-Haaring Davissa and Other .
-A i - 4i T Hearing Devices and Other Assistive I ecnnology Responsibility for equipment I can Operate and manage my hearing Troubleshoot my hearing equipm Contact the relevant persons (To ent.
-D/ audiology) to g get my equipm nent repaired or order new equipment.
+Know how to book an audiology of Can identify medical/ health supposed know how to book or reschedule. does and what to appointment/ bool ort persons if nee k an appointmen t alongside my parents.
+Hearing Devices and Other r Assistive 1 echnology Responsibility for equipment I can Operate and manage my hearing Troubleshoot my hearing equipm Contact the relevant persons (To ent.
+D/ audiology) to g et my equipmen t repaired or order new equipment.